 - Thoracic outlet syndrome, and sciatic pain

-- Carpal tunnel, plantar fasciitis, numbing in extremities
+- Carpal tunnel, plantar facilities, numbing in extremities

 - Bursitis, tennis, and golfer’s elbow